Transfer phone numbers to Microsoft Teams

 What happens next?

 When we receive your port order, you'll get an email that verifies your request.
 Your request is checked and updated daily and you'll be notified of its progress and status in email.
-If your request is rejected, you'll be asked to open a support ticket.
+If your port request is rejected by the losing carrier, contact the PSTN service desk.